 - Managing Agency is in charge of day-to-day project management.
-You will have a dedicated Project Manager at both agencies (DDC & DCLA or EDC & DCLA). - The organization's responsibilities are: - Attend all meetings (e.g. bi-weekly design and construction meetings for DDC and EDC managed projects) - Follow City requirements on procurement, reporting and reimbursement (CCG/FA) - Respond in a timely matter to questions and RFI's (Request for Information)
+You will have a dedicated Project Manager at both agencies (DDC & DCLA or EDC & DCLA). - The organization's responsibilities are: - Attend all meetings (e.g. bi-weekly design and construction meetings for DDC and EDC managed projects) - Follow City requirements on procurement, reporting and reimbursement (CCG/FA) - Respond in a timely matter to questions and RFI's (Request for Information) - If you have plans to announce or publicize your capital funding, capital project, or events around design or construction, please inform your DCLA capital representative with as much advance notice as possible.
+We will work with you to confirm funding amounts and coordinate with officials when appropriate.

-NOTE: Project timeline and budget can shift due to unforeseen field conditions and/or scheduling constraints.
+NOTE: Project timeline and budget can shift throughout the process due to unforeseen field conditions, scheduling constraints, and other external circumstances.

-Scope changes during the design or construction phase can cause delays and more often than not lead to cost increases.
+Scope changes during the design or construction phase will cause delays and lead to cost increases.